ash47/Frota/README.md

 ###Up next###
  - More work on the game mode system
   - Which team actually won needs to be added (you can see via the scores, but an announcment would be nice)
-  - Lots of hooks (init, heroSpawn, heroDie) need to be added
  - Improved picking
   - Filters
   - Build picking / generation